palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 }
 ```

-Acyclic dependency graphs are hard to understand, hard to setup for tests and mocks, and introduce subtle code ordering
+Cyclic dependency graphs are hard to understand, hard to setup for tests and mocks, and introduce subtle code ordering
 constraints.
 For example, switching the order of the constructor statements introduces a bug where the resource name is
 always "FooResource on port 0" since `Server#port` hasn't been initialized when the resource calls `Server#port()`: